Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-For any $x\in \fF$ we simply write $[x]_{n}$ and $[x]_\infty$ for its equivalence class over $\sim_n$ and $\sim_\infty$ respectively.
-We also write $[x]$ in place of $[x]_\infty$.
-The intuitive idea behind the relation $\sim_n$ is that it captures the equivalence of two points up to a certain complexity of polynomials (formulas) over regular elements.
-To make this idea precise we recall the following notion of implication rank, already considered e.g. in \cite[p.
-146]{visser1996uniform}.
+The intuitive idea behind the relation $\eqrel_n$ is that it captures the equivalence of two points up to a certain complexity of polynomials (terms) over regular elements.
+To make this idea precise we recall the following notion of implication rank.
+The key idea is that the rank of an element of $\langle \mathcal{RCU}(\fE)\rangle$ should indicate ``how hard'' it is to obtain this elements from regular ones.